nodejs/node/doc/api/http.markdown

 ### client.verifyPeer()

 Returns true or false depending on the validity of the server's certificate in the context of the defined or default list of trusted CA certificates.

 ### client.getPeerCertificate()

-Returns a JSON structure detailing the server's certificate, containing a dictionary with keys for the certificate 'subject', 'issuer', 'valid\_from' and 'valid\_to'
+Returns a JSON structure detailing the server's certificate, containing a dictionary with keys for the certificate `'subject'`, `'issuer'`, `'valid_from'` and `'valid_to'`.

 ## http.ClientRequest